 “Roderigo, what the hell is going on?”

 Roderigo tried to find an explanation for the situation, but even with what had happened he felt the truth would be hard to swallow.
-“Don’t worry about it,” he said.
-“It would take too much time to explain.”
-Gibson seemed to accept this, although reluctantly.
+“Long story,” he said.
+“I’ll fill you in later.”

 “Sorry, Chief,” Blades said, “but I’m going to have to end this little standoff.
 Bad for business.”
 As he raised his sword to swing, a massive bang echoed through the store.
-The contents of Blades’ head burst through the front of his skull, spattering across the freezer and wall.
-Blades’ body fell to its knees and slumped forward, dark blood spilling from the chasm that was once his forehead.
+The left side of Blades’ face seemed to explode as the contents of his head burst through the front of his skull, spattering bone and grey matter across the freezer and wall.
+Blades’ body fell to its knees and slumped forward.
+Dark clots and blackish blood spilled from the gap across the floor.

 “Well fuck, that worked better than I thought,” the shooter said.

-At first Steven only saw the nickel-plated barrel and receiver of a shotgun, but as his eyes moved past it he could see Carlton’s face, the burnt-out stub of a cigarette still in his mouth.
+At first Steven only saw the Haymaker’s polished steel, but as his eyes moved past it he could see Carlton’s face, the burnt-out stub of a cigarette still in his mouth.
 Steven gazed back at the wall and shuddered.
-There were three golf ball sized holes punched through the masonry.
+There were three golf ball sized holes punched deep into the masonry.
 “Jesus Christ!” he exclaimed.
 “What the hell did you put in that thing?
 Grape shot?”

 “Something like that,” Carlton said as he racked the slide.
 “Hey, Chief,” he muttered.
 “Fancy meeting you here.”